lprat/static_file_analysis/README.md

 To create yara rules with this tool, you must use meta field:
 - description: description of the rule
 - weight: the score of the rule
-- var_match: optionnal, you can add extern var if rule match for subsequent check
+- var_match: optionnal, you can add extern var if rule match for subsequent check (variable global - on all files)
+- check_level2: optionnal, you can add extern var used to choice level 2 check (value: "check_command_bool,check_registry_bool") (variable local - only on current files)

 You can use extern variables build with clamav context and send them to yara with python script (analysis.py):
+- PathFile: filename and path
 - FileParentType: parent type of file, it's written as clamav output
 - FileType: Type of current file, it's written as clamav output
 - FileSize: Size of current fuke